linode/docs/docs/websites/cms/install-an-odoo-11-stack-on-ubuntu-16-04-using-linode.md

 ### Configure Logs

-This guide will use a separate file for logging Odoo activity:
+The examples in this guide use a separate file for logging Odoo activity:

     sudo mkdir /var/log/odoo